-Challenger Investment Partners had \$15.9 billion of FUM as at 30 June 2017, increasing from \$11.7 billion as at 30 June 2012.
+CIM had \$21.0 billion of FUM as at 30 June 2022, increasing from \$15.9 billion five years ago (as at 30 June 2017) by a compound annual growth rate of \sim 6% over this period.

-Challenger Investment Partners earns fee income in relation to the assets it manages.
-This fee includes management fees, other income such as leasing fees, acquisition and disposal fees, development and placement fees and performance fees.
+CIM earns fee income in relation to the assets it manages.
+This fee income includes management fees, other income such as leasing fees, acquisition and disposal fees, development and placement fees, and performance fees.

-For the financial year ended 30 June 2017, Challenger Investment Partners generated net fee income of \$54.0 million, representing 40% of the Group's funds management business' total income.
+For the financial year ended 30 June 2022, CIM generated net income of \$66.4 million, representing 35% of the Funds Management business total net fee income.